 Our Vision describes the kind of city we want Derby to be.
-As a council, we will help the city to build on its strengths and take advantage of new opportunities to be a major player in the East Midlands.
-We already work with many partners through the Derby City Partnership to achieve this.
+We will help the city to build on its strengths and take advantage of new opportunities to be a major player in the East Midlands.
+We already work with many partners to achieve this.
+In particular, we will work closely with the other organisations that make up Derby City Partnership to deliver Derby's Community Strategy, the 2020 Vision.
 Our Corporate Plan includes many actions showing some of the contributions our services will make to achieve that Vision.

-Our Vision is underpinned by four priorities that will guide the services we provide over the medium-term.
-These four priorities describe the contribution our services will make to improving the quality of life in Derby and they support the Community Strategy.
+Our Vision is underpinned by four objectives that will guide the services we provide over the medium-term.
+These four objectives describe the contribution our services will make to improving the quality of life in Derby and they support the Community Strategy.
 Our services will work together across departments, with different organisations and with local people to make Derby the pride of the East Midlands.

-We have thirteen key outcomes for 2006-09.
-These cover specific services we most want to improve over the next three years and where we expect people to see a difference as a result.
-They are related to the need to provide more modern and effective services, issues of importance to local people and are areas for improving public services more generally.
+We have thirteen priorities for 2006-09.
+These are the specific services we most want to improve over the next three years and where we expect people to see a difference as a result.
+They are related to the need to provide more modern and effective services, issues of importance to local people and are priorities for improving public services more generally.
 We will continue to improve all our services but, to make significant changes, we need to focus on a few key issues.
 We will review our progress in tackling these priorities and move on to other issues when we have made, and sustained, the improvements we want to bring about.